 Blue Cheese Dip

-This dip is most famous for being served alongside classic buffalo wings to cook down the heat.
-My family will eat it along with these sweet and spicy Caiun wings, too.
+This dip is most famous for being served alongside classic buffalo wings to cool down the heat.
+It does do the job beautifully.
+My family will eat it along with these sweet and spicy Cajun wings, too.
 Whatever you choose to dip it in, the full flavor is guaranteed to make people smile.
 It comes together in minutes but, for the best results, let it chill for several hours for the flavors to truly combine.
 You can also make it the day before to save time.
 You can even serve it dolloped on baked potatoes at your next steak dinner.
 Use a quality blue cheese for the best flavor and allow it to chill thoroughly for the flavors to marry.

 Thanks for visiting come back soon!